 Once completed, the client will have to provide their determination, and the reasons behind it, to the worker and the fee-payer in the SDS.
 Records, including the reasons behind the decision, must be kept.

-If disagreements occur between a client, worker, or intermediary due to the determination, approved processes should be put in place to help find a resolution.
+If disagreements occur between a client, worker or intermediary due to the determination, approved processes should be put in place to help find a resolution.
 Clients have a 45-day window to respond to a disagreement to a status determination.
 If a client does not respond within 45 days, they become the fee-payer.

 Finally, if a client does not pass the SDS to the fee-payer, they will become the fee-payer if they are not already.

-Processing contractors within IR35 on payroll
+Processing contractors inside IR35 on payroll

-Once a client has made the employment status determination and passed it down the chain, it is up to the fee-payer to process the tax and NIC due on the worker's deemed payment via the payroll.
+Once a client has made the employment status determination and passed it down the chain, it is up to the fee-payer to process the tax and NIC due on a worker's deemed payment via the payroll.

 So how does this work?